okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 3. Enter the credentials of the user that you enrolled earlier.
 4. The Set up authentications page appears, which prompts you to set up either the Okta Verify or the Phone authenticator.
 Under **Phone**, click **Set up**.
 5. Fill out the requested phone authentication information, verify your phone with a code, and then click **Finish**.
 You are redirected to the <StackSelector snippet="applang" noSelector inline /> Welcome page.
-6. <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.
+6. Click <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.

 ## Authenticator recovery

-By default, the Password reset feature in your org is configured to be initiated with an email.
+In your org, Password reset is configured by default to be initiated with an email.
 The steps in this section assume that you haven't changed that default configuration.

 You can try out the email password recovery flow by selecting **Forgot password?** from the Sign-In Widget.
 You are prompted for your email or username, and then an OTP code is sent to your email address.
-After you enter this code and answer a security question, you are prompted to enter a new password.
+Be sure to copy the code from the email and paste it into the Sign-In Widget manually.
+After you enter the code and answer a security question, you are prompted to enter a new password.
 You are then directed to the <StackSelector snippet="applang" noSelector inline /> Welcome page. <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.

+CHECK and fix - For completeness, the flow also prompts for additional phone authentication, as setup on the previous step.

 ### Recovery with Okta Verify